 “What happened to him?”

 “Couldn’t tell you.
 No one ever found a body, so hard to say for sure.
 Only thing I could think of was that he’d gone crazy and got lost.
 But there was some as said he’d been tricked, that there was something up there on that hill that catches people by whatever their weak point is.
 Draws ‘em away, eventually they’re so lost they can’t find their way back again.
 Harkins – well, if there was a way to catch him, money was it.”
 He made a snorting noise.
 “Like as not, that’s just a lot of foolishness.
 Harkins probably got lost up there, or fell and broke his leg and starved.
 Bad end, but no need to talk about evil spirits.”

 No, came a purring voice in Jeb’s ear.
 No need at all.

 “Thanks,” Jeb said.
 “I think my shift is about over.
 Can I go now?”

 Jeb trudged up the hill, as the wind grabbed at him and flung specks of snow in his face.
 There was a thin white crust of it around the cellar hole when he got there.

-“Are you there?” he said, his voice weak, and sounding as if it were coming from far away.
+“Are you there?”
+His own voice was weak in his ears, and sounded as if it were coming from far away.

 “Of course!”
 Her voice was strong, vital, filled with life.